zhmgczh/MinesweeperDeterminator/README.md

 # MinesweeperDeterminator

 **MinesweeperDeterminator** is a Java application that analyzes the screen to detect the current state of a running Minesweeper game.
 It determines whether the next move requires guessing or if a logical step can be taken.
-When guessing is not necessary, it suggests the next safe move.
+When guessing is not necessary, it suggests the next safe move and can probably help you click if you want.

+Currently, it only focuses on the fitness of the website [https://minesweeper-pro.com/](https://minesweeper-pro.com/).

 ## Features